 The reason I bring up my payment dilemma is that up until now, this hasn’t been a problem for me when paying businesses that use mobile payment services.
 Generally speaking, the Friday night souvlaki van or electrician have only taken credit card payments from me.
 Apart from a few banks here and there, it’s been a bit tricky taking EFTPOS payments via a mobile payment solution.

 All that’s changed now with MYOB PayDirect accepting EFTPOS transactions.
 Nice.
-So there’s wins for consumers like me (EFTPOS accounts for a massive 70% of debit card transactions), and there’s wins for businesses who use PayDirect (EFTPOS is a more cost effective transaction type for merchants, with a fixed fee of 30c as opposed to a percentage of the transaction).
+So there’s wins for consumers like me (EFTPOS accounts for a massive 70 percent of debit card transactions), and there’s wins for businesses who use PayDirect (EFTPOS is a more cost effective transaction type for merchants, with a fixed fee of 35 cents as opposed to a percentage of the transaction).
 Even nicer!

 There are other handy benefits as well, like no subscription fees.
 But perhaps the most important driver for a solution like this is what came out of a recent research study conducted my MYOB.

-The latest data from the MYOB Business Monitor – a Colmar Brunton conducted survey of more than 1000 Australian small-medium sized businesses – shows that 56% of respondents report that they or one of their team now works on the road.
-This has increased by 4% from the same time last year.
+The latest data from the MYOB Business Monitor – a Colmar Brunton conducted survey of more than 1000 Australian small-medium sized businesses – shows that 56 percent of respondents report that they or one of their team now works on the road.
+This has increased by four percent from the same time last year.

-Importantly, 49% of all respondents take payments on the road and 13% of businesses reported losing customers due to not having EFTPOS facilities.
-Those business owners aged 18 – 29 are the most likely to report losing customers (28%) due to not having EFTPOS facilities.
+Importantly, 49 percent of all respondents take payments on the road and 13 percent of businesses reported losing customers due to not having EFTPOS facilities.
+Those business owners aged 18 – 29 are the most likely to report losing customers (28 percent) due to not having EFTPOS facilities.